Relationship Needs: Polyamory & Casual Sex

 Six Needs

-For understanding how personal needs drive desires, I’ll reference Tony Robbins’ “Six Human Needs” for context: Variety, Consistency, Significance, Growth, Contribution, and Connection.
-Robbins posits that one or two of these needs dominates the others.
-Note “Connection” is one of the needs listed.
-While we want relationship, our driving needs – the more powerful desires fueling decisions – often differ from the core need of connection.
-Polyamory is therefore raised as a way to:
+For understanding how personal needs drive desires, I’ll reference Maslow’s hierarchy as adapted by Tony Robbins’ into six categories for context — Variety, Consistency, Significance, Growth, Contribution, and Connection.
+Typically one or two of these needs dominates the others.
+While “Connection” is one of the needs listed, our more powerful driving desires often differ from the core need of connection.
+Polyamory can therefore be used to:

 Achieve experiential variety;